 The fact that some crimes are also torts in one reason for much of the confusion between a tort and a crime.
 Battery, for instance, is both a crime and a tort.
 If someone hits you , you can sue the person in a civil court for the tort of battery to recover your damages.
 The state also can prosecute that person for the crime of battery.
 Many crimes do not have a specific tort counterpart, but you can still sue the person in civil court for your injuries.
 For example, there is no tort called “rape”.
 But a rape victim can sue her assailant in civil court for the torts of assault, battery, false imprisonment, and intentional infliction of emotional distress.

-If you or a loved one has been injured due to negligence of someone else it is important to contact an experienced California injury lawyer at The Venardi Law Firm.
+If you or a loved one has been injured due to negligence of someone else it is important to contact an experienced California injury lawyer at Venardi Zurada LLP.
 Call for a free consultation

 Posted on Friday, September 28th, 2012 at 8:40 am

 Xaralto is a new oral anticoagulant invented and manufactured by Bayer and marketed in the U.S. by Janssen Pharmaceuticals.
 It is classifed as a direct-factor Xa inhibitor and the first of its kind.
 Like Pradaxa, it has a long half-life of 7 to 11 hours but factor Xa activity does not return to normal within 24 hours so once-daily dosing is possible.
 Like Pradaxa there is no antidote, therefore there is no specific way to reverse the anticoagulant effect of a major bleeding event unlike Coumadin (warfarin).

 Xaralto is indicated for reduction of stroke in patients with atrial fibrillation, systemic embolism and deep venous thrombosis (DVT)

 We expect to see bleeding problems with this drug like Pradaxa because of the long duration of action and absence of an antidote.